 - Bushfires are serious during extreme summers.
 Check live updates of bushfire if you are visiting this in extreme summers.

 I have done this tour before a couple of years ago when I was living in Melbourne, Australia.
 Check all details as there may be some slight changes in recent times.
+Read about top reasons to visit Melbourne.

 There are many wonderful nature tours in Australia.
 Check their official tourism website.